Whimsy Stick

 Breeds

-Border Collies, Aussies, Shelties: need the stalk phase engaged deliberately in any flirt pole for apartment dogs session — slow creep and brief pauses matter more than raw speed.
+Border Collies, Aussies, Shelties: need the stalk phase engaged deliberately.
+Slow creep and brief pauses matter more than raw speed.
 Two short sessions daily beats one long one.
 Full breed guide at Border Collie Flirt Pole Routine.
+Also see the Herding Breeds Guide.

 Terriers

 Jack Russells, Fox Terriers, Cairns: intense drive in a small package.
-Invest heavily in the drop-it cue before running full flirt pole for apartment dogs sessions — terriers want to keep the prey and will test your resolve.
+Invest heavily in the drop-it cue before running full sessions.
+Terriers want to keep the prey and will test your resolve.
 Use high-value food to trade for the lure in early sessions.
 Don’t let sessions become unstructured tug.

 Bully